Markdown

 typographer: false,

-// or smart quotes, etc., can be String or Array.
+// Or smart quotes, etc., which can be a String or Array.

 //